lambdaclass/concrete/paper/evidence-carrying.typ

 = Limitations and Threats to Validity

 The evidence is real but bounded.
 The proved fragment is small (pure, loop-free or bounded-state, integer/bytewise) and per-function; many modules prove a minority of their functions (3/10, 4/20, 1/2).
-Some theorems prove one direction or fixed cases rather than full contracts.
+Some theorems prove one direction or fixed cases rather than full contracts; this is now surfaced by proof-coverage classes (`point`, `one_direction`, `iff`, etc.), not hidden behind a single green check.
 The `parse_validate` oracle is a second implementation, not a Lean equivalence.
 The "easier to audit" claim is supported by signatures and report outputs but is #emph[not] backed by a controlled user study, and remains the least-defended part of the thesis.
 The empirical corpus, while non-trivial for an early language, is small relative to a mature ecosystem.
-Finally, every "proved" claim is contingent on the trusted computing base set out above — most consequentially an unproved backend and an extraction soundness result that currently covers only the $cal(C)_0$ fragment.
+Finally, every "proved" claim is contingent on the trusted computing base set out above — most consequentially an unproved backend and a compiler-soundness bridge whose extraction/eval coverage is broader than before but whose source-semantics and trust-gate correctness remain incomplete.

 = Future Work

-Following the forcing-example discipline: extend extraction-preservation past $cal(C)_0$ (`let`, `if`, `call`, then bounded loops), which first requires replacing the `mapM`s with paired structural recursion to lift the `partial def` barrier for list-shaped constructs; add SPARK-like runtime obligations for bounds, division, overflow, casts, and loop variants; introduce source-level contracts only when they can generate obligations with statuses rather than decorative prose; close the success-path and combined-`iff` gaps on `parse_header`; pursue a real-crypto candidate (an HMAC-SHA256 or Ed25519-verify subset) to force shifts, `bitand`, and multi-iteration inductive invariants; and mature packages and the backend contract.
+Following the forcing-example discipline: turn the proof-story matrix into a per-program `concrete audit` view; strengthen the compiler-soundness bridge from extraction/evaluator facts toward source-semantics agreement and trust-gate correctness; add SPARK-like runtime obligations for bounds, division, overflow, casts, and loop variants; introduce source-level contracts only when they can generate obligations with statuses rather than decorative prose; close the success-path and combined-`iff` gaps on `parse_header`; pursue a real-crypto candidate (an HMAC-SHA256 or Ed25519-verify subset) to force u32 wrapping add, shifts, rotations, `bitand`, and multi-iteration inductive invariants; and mature packages and the backend contract.
 Compiler-correctness proofs remain explicitly downstream of a stable extraction surface, not a precondition for the workflow.

 = Artifact and Reproducibility